Our advice is to use a decent pair of wellies or walking boots and stick to the route of the footpath.

-“It is perfectly natural, in times such as these, for people to want to enjoy the countryside.
-They are genuinely welcome and we encourage people to enjoy the thousands of miles of footpaths available to them.
-But we need to work together to ensure the public can have an enjoyable time while also protecting farmland, animals and wildlife.
+CLAMidlands Director Mark Riches said: “Especially during current times people to want to enjoy the countryside.
+They are of course welcome and we encourage people to enjoy the thousands of miles of footpaths available to them.
+But we do need to work together to ensure the public can have an enjoyable time while also protecting farmland, animals and wildlife.

 There are 150,000 miles of public footpaths in Great Britain, much of which is maintained by landowners and farmers across the country for the public’s benefit.